rampratapyadav/local-ai-coder/notes/advanced-agentic-features.md

     *   Validating `output_variable` and `iterate_on` fields if present.
     *   If validation fails, an error is logged, and a message is sent back to the AI, prompting it to correct the plan.

-### 5. Self-Correction (Initial Implementation)
+### 5. Advanced Self-Correction
 *   **Implemented:** The agent can now handle errors during plan execution.
-When a tool fails, the agent is prompted to create a new plan to recover from the error.
-This is achieved through the `handleToolError` function, which provides the AI with the context of the failure and asks for a new plan.
+When a tool fails, the agent can choose between several recovery strategies: retrying the step (with or without modified arguments), proposing an alternative step, creating a new plan, or asking the user for help.
+This is achieved through the `handleToolError` function, which provides the AI with the context of the failure and asks for a recovery strategy.

 ### 6. Sophisticated Context Management
 *   **Implemented:** A new `ContextManager` class has been introduced to provide a persistent and structured context for the AI.
 The context is now stored in a `context.json` file and can be loaded, saved, and updated across different sessions.